FNGarvin/BotBAI/README.md

 * **Scalability:** For large-scale applications or high-throughput needs, cloud infrastructure scales much more easily than a single local GPU.

 Ultimately, local AI is a powerful choice for those prioritizing privacy, fine-grained control, hobbyist exploration, and consistent, no-cost usage *after* the initial hardware investment.
 However, for pushing the absolute boundaries of AI capability, occasional use, or rapid development/deployment without hardware concerns, cloud alternatives remain superior.
 Many users find a hybrid approach most effective, using local models for common tasks and cloud APIs for more demanding or experimental needs.

+**Note on Content Generation:** This document was generated with the assistance of a large language model.
+While efforts have been made to ensure accuracy and clarity, please report any discrepancies.